 Initiative reflects company culture, commitment to employee engagement

-Medline launched a Month of Service, encouraging and incentivizing the company’s nearly 30,000 employees to participate in organized volunteer activities – in person or virtual – during the month of November.
+Medline launched a Month of Service in November, encouraging and incentivizing the company’s nearly 30,000 employees to participate in organized volunteer activities – in person or virtual.

 “These opportunities reflect Medline’s exemplary values and commitment to fostering employee engagement,” said Medline Chief Human Resources Officer Karen Ferraro.
 “We regularly hear that programs like the Month of Service, which allow employees to choose opportunities that are especially meaningful to them, are among the many reasons why our employees enjoy working at Medline.”